Welcoming All, Seeking Justice, Finding God

 The Rev. Elissa Johnk, Lead Minister

-Worship is live-streamed (and the recording is available later) on the FirstChurchBTV YouTube Channel.
+Worship at First Church is live-streamed (and the recording is available later) on the FirstChurchBTV YouTube Channel.
 The Order of Worship, Announcements, etc. for Sunday’s worship are updated prior to the worship service weekly and are posted here:

 ~~~~~~~~~~~~~~~~